 Protecting your home from hurricane water damage is crucial if you live in a coastal area.
 Hurricanes and tropical storms can cause significant damage to homes, especially from water.

 Water damage can lead to mold growth, rotting wood, and structural damage, which can be expensive to repair.
-Therefore, homeowners need to take measures to protect their homes from water damage during hurricane season.
+Therefore, homeowners must protect their homes from water damage during hurricane season.

 There are several ways to protect your home from hurricane water damage.
-One of the most important steps is to ensure that your roof is in good condition.
+One of the most important steps is ensuring your roof is in good condition.

 A damaged or old roof can easily be blown off during a hurricane, allowing water to enter your home.
 Homeowners should inspect their roofs regularly and make any necessary repairs or replacements before hurricane season.